mieubrisse/personal-writing/the-goal-is-maximum-unique-work/post.md

 The goal, I think, is to remove all non-unique work.

-Naval Ravikant says that money is earned by providing society with something it doesn't know how to get.
+Naval Ravikant says that money is earned by providing society with something it doesn't already know how to get.

 Society already knows how to switch between windows, book a dentist appointment, check in for a flight, or push words to an editor (be they code or blog post).

-But society doesn't know how to get more of you.
+But society doesn't know how to get another you.

 Everyone knows how to place a block in Minecraft.
-But until it comes from you, nobody knows which particular blocks in which particular combination summons the idea in your mind.
+But until it comes from you, nobody knows which particular blocks in which combination summon the idea in your mind.

 It's no accident the Substack-iverse is exploding with [posts about the importance of taste](https://substack.com/home/post/p-161399572) in the wake of the LLM revolution.
 "Taste" is you, personified.

 Rick Rubin isn't a musician, and that's good because society already knows how to play instruments.

-Steve Jobs wasn't a coder, and that was great because he got to focus on bringing the unique essence of Jobs into reality.
+Steve Jobs wasn't a coder, and that was great because he got to focus on expressing the unique essence of Jobs.

-**So why are spending all our time doing things society already knows how to do?**
+So why are spending all our time doing things society already knows how to do?

-Why are we still placing the blocks?
+Why are we still placing blocks?

 TODO SUBSCRIBE BUTTON